Johnny Murtagh: Career as jockey

 Murtagh rode his first winner, Chicago Style, at Limerick in 1987.

 He became stable jockey to Oxx in 1992, and from then until his departure in 2003, rode 18 Group 1 winners for Oxx's leading owner, the Aga Khan.

 For Oxx, Murtagh rode Sinndar to win The Derby and Irish Derby, as well as the Prix de l'Arc de Triomphe in 2000.
-He won the Derby again on the Michael Bell trained Motivator.
+He won the Derby again on the Michael Bell-trained Motivator.
 Murtagh was also the regular jockey for talented filly Soviet Song.
 In 2004, the partnership won two Group 1 races, including the Sussex Stakes at Glorious Goodwood.
 Here she beat a strong field of colts, including the 2,000 Guineas winner Haafhd.

-From 2008 to 2010, he was stable jockey for Coolmore, taking over from the drug-banned Kieren Fallon.
+From 2008 to 2010, Murtagh was stable jockey for Coolmore, taking over from the drug-banned Kieren Fallon.
 He had been riding for them on an ad-hoc basis since 2002, most notably winning the Derby on High Chaparral in 2002.
-In 2008, he rode 19 Group 1 winners in a single season for O'Brien (21 in total for Coolmore), and followed it up in 2009 with another 10, including the Irish Derby, Queen Elizabeth II Stakes, Sussex Stakes, Ascot Gold Cup, St. James's Palace Stakes and an Irish 1,000 and 2,000 Guineas double.
+In 2008, he rode 19 Group 1 winners in a single season for Aidan O'Brien (21 in total for Coolmore), and followed it up in 2009 with another 10, including the Irish Derby, Queen Elizabeth II Stakes, Sussex Stakes, Ascot Gold Cup, St. James's Palace Stakes and an Irish 1,000 and 2,000 Guineas double.

 He resigned his post as stable jockey to Coolmore in November 2010, issuing a statement via his agent to say he had informed Coolmore he wouldn't be renewing his contract.
-No reason was given but there was speculation that O'Brien was looking for another jockey, and on his recent return from the Breeders Cup at Churchill Downs, where he had ridden four losers for O'Brien, one bookmaker had been offering odds on his replacement.
+No reason was given but there was speculation that O'Brien was looking for another jockey, and on Murtagh's recent return from the Breeders Cup at Churchill Downs, where he had ridden four losers for O'Brien, one bookmaker had been offering odds on his replacement.
 His last Group 1 winner for the team was Roderic O'Connor in the Criterium International at Saint-Cloud on 31 October 2010.

-This meant he was back riding for Oxx who trained 90 of the Aga Khan's horses, and additionally for Mick Halford who trained 30.
+This meant he was back riding for Oxx who trained 90 of the Aga Khan's horses, and for Mick Halford who trained another 30.

 "I am thrilled to be renewing my association with His Highness' horses in Ireland," Murtagh said in a statement, "We have shared some fantastic moments over the years and I have always enjoyed riding in the green and red colours.
 This will also give me an opportunity to ride for John Oxx again.
 I started off riding for Mr Oxx and it has always been a pleasure to be part of his Currabeg team".

 In February 2014, Murtagh announced that he would retire from riding to concentrate on his training career.